 Empowering the next generation of sustainable leaders

-Ivey's HBA Sustainability Certificate welcomes its tenth cohort of students in September 2018.
+Ivey's HBA Sustainability Certificate welcomes its eleventh cohort of students in September 2019.
 Directed by Oana Branzei and funded by RBC, the Certificate empowers Ivey HBA students to build and lead more sustainable organizations.
 It includes a coordinated set of courses and experiences designed to provide a strong grounding in the principles and best practices of sustainability.
 The program positions students to begin their journeys as responsible C-Suite decision-makers, entrepreneurs, non-profit leaders and policymakers.

 Learn more about past certificate events in our student written blogs:

 - Knowledge gained and hearts changed at the HBA Sustainability Certificate field trip (October 2019)

 - A Closing Ceremony that opened new doors (March 2019)